-It's been a while since I have written a post, but today I am going to review “The Doctor's Guide to Real Estate Investing for Busy Professionals” by Dr. Cory Fawcett.
-He has written other books in this series which you can learn about here.
-Of note, Cory and I do not have a financial relationship but he did send me a copy of his book, but if you buy it here I will make a few dollars.
+It's been a while since I have written a post, but today I will review “The Doctor's Guide to Real Estate Investing for Busy Professionals” by Dr. Cory Fawcett.
+He has written other books in this series, which you can learn about here.
+Of note, Cory and I do not have a financial relationship, but he did send me a copy of his book, but I will make a few dollars if you buy it here.

 Real estate investing?

-This book was timely in entering my life because lately I have been back to practicing academic medicine and not focusing on side projects (for instance this blog).
-Writing papers, putting together presentations, teaching, and working a full clinical practice was enough.
+This book was timely in entering my life because lately, I have been back to practicing academic medicine and not focusing on side projects (for instance, this blog).
+Writing papers, putting together presentations, teaching, and working on a full clinical practice was enough.
 Still, I was getting restless and debating what to do next for both a personal and financial project.
-Real estate has been something I have thought about for the last 10 years but never pursued with a “investment” mindset.
+Real estate has been something I have thought about for the last 10 years but never pursued with an “investment” mindset.
 I figured this needed to change.

 That is where Cory's book comes into play.
-It had been sitting on my shelf for 3 months waiting to be read.
+It had been sitting on my shelf for 3 months, waiting to be read.
 I saw it after a recent discussion with a colleague and decided it was time to read it.
-As with Cory's other books it is easy to read and quite informative.
-He covers all the essentials including how to purchase a property including screening and cash flow assessment, various methods to finance the property, and why cash flow is king.
+As with Cory's other books, it is easy to read and quite informative.
+He covers all the essentials, including how to purchase property, including screening and cash flow assessment, various methods to finance the property, and why cash flow is king.
 It is a great book to get you started and has invigorated my drive to purchase real estate.

 - Why real estate is your best investment